Naomi Girma

-Early life and education
+Early life and college career

 Girma was born in San Jose, California, to parents Girma Aweke and Seble Demissie, both Ethiopian immigrants who met in the Bay Area.
 She has one brother, Nathaniel, who is three years older.
-Her family spoke both Amharic and English.
+Her family speaks both Amharic and English.
+In her youth, Girma played for Maleda Soccer Club, a local club which her father coached.
+She attended Hacienda Elementary School and YMCA after-school basketball matches, following in her brother's footsteps in sports.
+She also practiced gymnastics for five years before settling on soccer in middle school.